hdelva/fosite/thesis/report.md

   * _Excessive use of literals_: Also known as magic numbers, these should probably become descriptive constants.
   * _Cyclomatic complexity_: Too many branches, also informally referred to as _spaghetti code_.
 Linters do a fair job at pointing them out but offer little help in fixing them.

-### Compilers
+## Compilers

 Static analysers aren't the only tools that aim to make code better -- compilers do so as well.
 Refactoring from a software architect's point of view is aimed at making the code easier to read and maintain.
 Optimizations are aimed at making code more efficient.
-These two things sometimes do completely opposite things, unfolding the loop in \ref{smp:duplication_3_f} results in sample \ref{smp:duplication_3} for example.
+These two things sometimes do completely opposite things, unfolding the loop in sample \ref{smp:duplication_3_f} results in the code in sample \ref{smp:duplication_3} for example.
 Both operations transform code in a conservative manner though, i.e. without changing the semantics (of valid code).
-Optimization is a very active area of research, with companies like Google and Apple working on the LLVM, Oracle on the JVM, Red Hat on the GCC, ...
-More importantly, even the most esoteric features in compilers have proven their worth as they're part of a real product, which gives confidence that a static analysis that uses the same principles will work as well.
+Optimization is a very active area of research, with companies like Google and Apple working on the LLVM, Oracle on the JVM, Red Hat on the GCC, \ldots \ More importantly, even the most esoteric features in compilers have proven their worth as they're part of a real product, which gives confidence that an analyzer that uses the same principles will work as well.

-#### SSA
+### SSA

 Static Single Assignment (SSA) form is a program representation that's well suited to a large number of compiler optimization such as constant propagation @constant, global value numbering @equality, and code equivalance detection @equivalent.
-The term was first used in a paper by IBM @equality in the 80s but had little practical success initially.
+It was introduced in a paper by IBM @equality in the 80s but had little practical success initially.
 It wasn't until several optimizations were found [@increment; @dominance] that it started becoming popular.
 Since then it's found its way into most popular compilers.
-LLVM has used it for its virtual instruction set since its inception in 2002 @lattner, it's what powered Java 6's JIT @hotspot, and it's what's behind recent GCC optimizations [@memoryssa; @treessa].
+LLVM has used it in its virtual instruction set since its inception in 2002 @lattner, it's what powered Java 6's JIT @hotspot, and it's what's behind recent GCC optimizations [@memoryssa; @treessa].

 The idea is very simple, every variable can only be assigned to once.
 This can be done by adding incremental numbers to each variable.
 For example, `x = x + 1` becomes $\texttt{x}_1 \texttt{ = x}_0 \texttt{ + 1}$.
 This is a trivial transformation for straight-line code but becomes a bit harder when dealing with branches.
-Figure \ref{fig:ssa} illustrates how to handle such code.
-Every branch introduces new variables as before and a _phi-node_ gets inserted at the of the branch.
+Figure \ref{fig:ssa} illustrates how to this is solved.
+Every branch introduces still new variables, and a _phi-node_ gets inserted at the of the branch.
 This node mimics a function call which can return either of its two arguments.
 This doesn't correspond to an actual function call, it's just a token that gets inserted to help with the analysis.

 \begin{figure}
     \centering